jjlin/vaultwarden-backup/README.md

    storage services using [rclone](https://rclone.org/).
 The retention policy is configured at the storage service level.

-Feel free to use or modify this setup to fit your own needs.
+For the most part, I'm not looking for contributions or feature requests, as this repo is only intended to implement my own backup requirements.
+I may be willing to make some minor generalizations to make it easier for people to use the repo without modification, but aside from that, feel free to fork and modify this setup to fit your own needs.

 Note: This single-archive backup scheme isn't space-efficient if your vault includes large file attachments, as they will be re-uploaded with each backup.